NC State Extension Publications

 • At intervals not to exceed four hours throughout periods of operation.

-• Poultry shall be either sold raw or after it has been fully cooked to a temperature of 165°F (74°C) or above, and held hot or cooled then reheated to required serving temperatures.
+• Poultry shall be sold raw or after it has been fully cooked to 165°F (74°C) or above, held hot or cooled, and then reheated to the required serving temperatures.

-• Food contamination from employee's hands should be minimized during food preparation and service by frequent hand washing and by the proper use of deli paper, suitable utensils, or single service gloves.
+• Food contamination from employees' hands should be minimized during food preparation and service by frequent hand washing and using deli paper, suitable utensils, or single-service gloves.

 Recommendations for all individuals: